VanPaitin/fly_me/README.md

 ## Introduction
-Hi,
+Hi everyone,
 I have implemented a flight booking system with rails.
-With this app, you can search for flights with or without dates.
-The  number of passengers you select will determine the number of passenger fields you'll have on your booking form.
+With this app, you can search for flights within a limited number of days.

-On successful booking of a flight, you will recieve a booking-success email.
+The  number of passengers you select at the home page will not have any effect on the booking form.
+You are given a chance to dynamically add passengers depending on your needs.
+On successful booking of a flight, you will be taking to a page where you know your price and can see your registered passenger details.
+You will also recieve a booking-success email.
-You will also have the option of paying via paypal or to proceed to your profile.

 The app has features to handle cancelling a booking before the day of the flight and also managing the number of passengers on a booking.
 You will also recieve a booking update email if you choose to manage your app.
-Check out the cool [app here](https://matflights.herokuapp.com/)!
+Check out the cool [app here](https://fly_me.herokuapp.com/)!
 Bug discoveries, suggestions and general feedback will always be appreciated.

-Olaide.

 ## Getting Started
 Getting started is extremely easy, you can either clone / fork this repository or download the entire project as a zip package and run locally.